blue-sky-r/ZyXEL-VMG1312/README.md

     reboot          ... perform reboot (see -gurad parameter above) target          ... target device to reboot (hostname or ip address)

 All outputs go to STDOUT by default (useful for debugging).
-Use -log or -log-tag parameter they to redirect output to syslog (useful for cron jobs).
+Use -log or -log-tag parameter to redirect output to syslog (useful for cron jobs).

 Shell exitcodes: